melio-engineering/cfn-early-resolve-macro/README.md

 -----

 1. Create the stack from `early-resolve.template.json`.
-2. Add the Macro in a "Transform"
+2. Add the Macro in a "Transform" in your own CloudFormation template.
 3. Place `{{early-resolve:ssm:...}}` anywhere in the template.
 4. Optionally reference template parameters, see "${Environment}" in the example.
 This is similar to `!Sub` directive.
 5. Create/update the stack.